Teacher Education

 - A minimum cumulative grade point average of 2.75 on a 4.0 scale, including grades from all higher education institutions attended;

-- Completed UW-Parkside university skills requirements with a grade of C or higher (MATH 102 Survey of Mathematics or MATH 111 College Algebra I and ENGL 101 Composition and Reading);
+- Completed UW-Parkside university skills requirements with a grade of C or higher (MATH 102 Quantitative Reasoning or MATH 111 College Algebra I and ENGL 101 Composition and Reading);

 - Communication skills assessment (Must meet one of the following)

-- Earn a grade of C+ or better in both ENGL 101 Composition and Reading and MATH 102 Survey of Mathematics OR MATH 111 College Algebra I (completed within the previous 10 years).
+- Earn a grade of C+ or better in both ENGL 101 Composition and Reading and MATH 102 Quantitative Reasoning OR MATH 111 College Algebra I (completed within the previous 10 years).

 - Pass all three sections of the Praxis CORE, with official score report sent to UW-Parkside